Everything PR News

 UNC Is the Rule, Not the Exception

 Every university spending serious money on crisis communications since 2010 — Penn State, Michigan State, USC, Baylor, Liberty, Columbia, NYU, in different categories of crisis — has paid for one product and received a different one.
 The artifact they paid to shape is no longer the artifact that matters.
-The artifact that matters is what ChatGPT says when a parent asks the question, what Claude pulls when a journalist drafts a feature, what Gemini summarizes when a trustee runs a search before a board vote.
+The artifact that matters is the dominant summary that runs in every future write-up, every parent's research, every board member's pre-meeting check.

 The same structural shift plays out beyond higher education.
-The religious-institution version of the same story is documented in EPR’s analysis of Bishop Eddie Long, where the 2010 megachurch playbook beat the headlines and lost to retrieval.
-The nation-state version is documented in EPR’s analysis of Brand Putin.
-The PR-industry version — in which the firms that built crisis defenses now have their own permanent records inside the engines — is documented in EPR’s analysis of fossil-fuel client histories in the answer-engine era.
+The religious-institution version of the same story is documented in EPR's analysis of Bishop Eddie Long, where the 2010 megachurch playbook beat the headlines and lost to the durable record.
+The PR-industry version — in which the firms that built crisis defenses now have their own permanent records — is documented in EPR's analysis of fossil-fuel client histories.

 This is not an indictment of Edelman.
 Edelman did what Edelman was hired to do.
-The contract did not include retrieval.
+The contract did not include the durable record.
 It does not yet, at most firms.
 The institutions are still writing the old RFP.
 The PR firms are still answering the old RFP.
 The crisis happens.
-The engines answer the question for the next two decades.
+The public record answers the question for the next two decades.

 Crisis PR Is Now an Infrastructure Problem

 The shift is structural.
 Crisis PR is no longer a campaign.
 It is an infrastructure problem.
 The campaign ends.
 The infrastructure does not.
-Either the institution owns the answer inside the chatbox — or the institution’s adversaries, archives, and the long memory of the open web do.
+Either the institution owns the dominant version of the story in the durable record — or the institution's adversaries, archives, and the long memory of the open web do.

 For a university leader staring at a current or anticipated crisis, the questions worth asking are no longer about which firm will write the strongest statement.
 They are these:

-• What does ChatGPT say when someone types the institution’s name plus “scandal”?
-Plus “lawsuit”?
-Plus “Title IX”?
-Plus “investigation”?
+• What does the dominant summary say when someone searches the institution's name plus "scandal"?
+Plus "lawsuit"?
+Plus "Title IX"?
+Plus "investigation"?

-• Which sources are the engines citing?
-How authoritative are they on the engines’ own source-weighting models?
+• Which sources are the press and research community citing?
+How authoritative are they on the dominant secondary-source-weighting models?

-• What is on the institution’s own website that the engines are crawling — and is it the version of the story it wants repeated forever?
+• What is on the institution's own website that is being crawled and referenced — and is it the version of the story the institution wants repeated forever?

-• Who on staff or on retainer is responsible for AI Citation Share — and where does that sit in the org chart?
+• Who on staff or on retainer is responsible for the durable record — and where does that sit in the org chart?

 Most universities, asked these four questions in a board meeting today, answer none of them.
 That is the gap.
-The crisis fee does not pay for retrieval until someone asks the firm to deliver retrieval.
+The crisis fee does not pay for the durable record until someone asks the firm to deliver it.

 What Millions Should Buy in 2026

 Not silence.
 The canonical answer.
-The version of the institutional story that gets repeated by the engines that have replaced the front page.
+The version of the institutional story that gets repeated by the secondary sources that have replaced the front page.
 That is what crisis PR has to mean now.
-Anything else is buying yesterday’s product at today’s price.
+Anything else is buying yesterday's product at today's price.

-UNC’s settlement work concluded years ago.
+UNC's settlement work concluded years ago.
 The Wainstein Report is still online.
 The AP archive is still indexed.
-ChatGPT, Claude, Gemini, Perplexity, and Google AI Overviews still answer the question.
-They will answer it in 2040.
+The dominant summary still runs the same way.
+It will run in 2040.

 The institution does not get the time back.
-It gets to decide what the engines say next.
+It gets to decide what the dominant summary says next.

 Further reading